 That’s one thing about 2020 that really sucked was, man, the world didn’t get to see that movie.
 That movie is a beast.

 It is crazy.
 It is.
 Man, I’m telling you.
 It is crazy.

 I can’t wait.
 I’ve said, in jest, that I’m hoping this is like the Empire Strikes Back of this Halloween trilogy.
 I want it to hit me.
 I want the gut punch-

 You know what?
 That’s good… I like that, Empire.
 Cause Empire, to me, is [the] favorite of the trilogy, right?

-And I think it’s the best. know 1 [2018’s Halloween - Ed.] was a classic in ours.
+And I think it’s the best.
+The first one [2018’s Halloween - Ed.] was a classic in our eyes.
 That Part 2 [is] something special, man.
 I’m telling you.
 It’s not what you’re thinking.
 I don’t want to talk about it, but woo.